F.28 Investigator Significant Financial Interest Disclosure Policy

 Disclosure Procedures

 Investigators applying for extramural grant funding an updated determination form must be completed and included in the administrative review process prior to the submission of each grant application.
+If awarded, updated disclosures are completed annually during the award period and within thirty (30) days of any new reportable significant financial interests that arise.

-If a significant potential conflict of interest is identified, the investigator will be required to report the conflict to the Office of Sponsored Projects and Research Administration for review by the USI Conflict of Interest Review Committee.
+If a significant potential conflict of interest is identified, the investigator will be required to report the conflict to the Office of Sponsored Projects and Research for review by the USI Conflict of Interest (COI) Review Committee.
 Investigators may be required to provide additional information and documentation to the USI COI Review Committee to ensure that all conflicts real or perceived are mitigated.

 Review Procedures